Thanks to the mexico Young Farmers for hoasting the 2015 state tour

-The 2017 State Tour will be held in Springfield MO on July 30th through August 1st
+The 2017 State Tour was held in Springfield MO on July 30th through August 1st

 hosted by the State Executive Committee in conjunction with Missouri State University